Taliban blame US for airport chaos as Afghans face 'impossible' race to flee

 Britain's defence ministry said Sunday seven people had died in the crowds, without giving further details.

+Also read: Ashraf Ghani can return to Afghanistan: Taliban leader Khalil Haqqani

-A journalist, who was among a group of other media workers and academics lucky enough to get to the airport on Sunday for a flight, described desperate scenes of people surrounding their bus on the way in.
+A journalist, who was among a group of fleeing media workers and academics fortunate enough to reach the airport on Sunday, described desperate scenes of people surrounding their bus on the way in.

 "They were showing us their passports and shouting 'take us with you... please take us with you'," the journalist told AFP.